 Bullington had been in various California prisons throughout the 1990s and, both inside and out, watched many friends fall ill and die from HIV-related complications.
 Despite their deaths, she said, 'I used to think I would never get it.'"

 If you just found out that you are living with HIV, it is normal to feel a range of strong emotions.
 It is important to allow yourself to feel whatever comes up.
 It is also important to know that HIV is not a death sentence.
-It bears repeating over and over again that when people are able to manage the virus with HIV medications, they can live long, healthy lives with HIV.
+It bears repeating over and over again that when people are able to manage the virus with HIV medications, they live long, healthy lives with HIV.

 Here are a few things to consider doing when you feel ready to cope with living with HIV: